snaqviApps/Catalinstefanandroidcourse/readme.txt

  branch: add_dagger2
   initial dagger using 'ksp' and not 'kapt'.
 'CountriesApi' is being injected by dagger2 (creating and injecting) instead of manually
   It helps in separating the creation and using a 'variable', here: CountriesApi

+  branch: add_dagger2
+      in class: CountriesRepository, line# 12, countriesService initialization was replaced with dagger-injection approach as it old-approach had dependencies upon Retrofit, Rxjava, not good for SRP, and Unit testing